 I am impressed with the stand that comes with the HD300T.
 Other microphones in this category have flimsy little stands that are too short to be considered usable.
 You have to hunch over or stack up a bunch of books in order to get it high enough to talk into.

 The Maono HD300 stand is taller and places the microphone where it needs to be to sound good.
-And the shock mount helps prevent rumbles from entering your recording as you bump or nudge the desk.
+The shock mount helps prevent rumbles from entering your recording as you bump or nudge the desk.

 I also like how the stand leaves room for you to access the volume buttons.